tenfourty/pressos/php/redhatThinkGCloud2014.md

 ## Customer's Problem

-Red Hat Strategic Advisory Board (SAB) meeting with CIOs from several of our top customers:
+Red Hat Strategic Advisory Board meeting with CIOs from several of our top customers:

 > "One of the problems they have is that everyone is defining APIs for their own platforms, but they can’t take workloads from one to another because the APIs they use for orchestration are different."